 All entries are for the current user, which should be the Site Name.
 This is shown as the first entry on the form, and if this is not correct you should log out and then log in with the correct account.

 Some fields must be filled in, and these are marked with an asterix(*).
 Each entry added to the register is analysed for errors, inconsistencies or missing information, and a status is generated.
-These entries can be viewed by government officers from the GLA or local authorities, who can then review the data.
+These entries can be viewed by officers from the GLA or local authorities, who will use the data when assessing compliance.

 Fields in detail

-The first fields are the Deployment Date and Deployment Duration.
+The first fields are the Deployment Start Date, Deployment End Date and Deployment Duration.
 Ideally these should be filled out as equipment arrives to ensure it remains accurate, and the system will not let you set a date too far in the past or future.
 It is possible to edit these later if the date or duration changes.
-The duration is in actual days not working days e.g. include weekends etc even if the machine will no be used on those days.
+The duration is in actual days not working days e.g. include weekends etc even if the machine will not be used on those days.

 The Machinery Type has a common list of terms that is preferred, but you can select "Other" and then fill in a free format entry.